 The test administrators are professional employees of the LEA or a school and designated as authorized personnel under the Testing Integrity Act.
 The test administrator is responsible for administering the statewide assessment to students, must comply with all the responsibilities and prohibitions of authorized personnel, and must perform all duties assigned by the school test monitor.
-Please consult the assessment-specific TAM for extensive test administration instructions for ACCESS for ELLs 2.0, Alternate ACCESS, and MSAA.
+Please consult the assessment-specific TAM for extensive test administration instructions for DC CAPE, MSAA, DLM, ACCESS for ELLs, and WIDA Alternate ACCESS.

-In an effort to reflect the staff limitations/demands and health and safety concerns at schools, the teacher of record may serve as the test administrator for their students without the need of an additional proctor present.
+To provide logistical and scheduling flexibility for schools, the teacher of record may serve as the test administrator for their students without the need of an additional proctor present.